schlezes/vue-app-food/README.md

 On load, this app is ready to produce a result.

+At this point, a mouse click event will produce a result.

+In this case, on a fresh start, a mouse click on dariy will produce a redbanner across the word dariy and will also prodeuce a red banner above with an explaination about the click result.

+With dairy, the popular position among foood combination experts agree that a dairy product should always be consumed by itself and with nothing else.

+At this point, the single click on the dairy returns the app to a non responsive further click event.

+And, the is waiting for a click event on the start over button.

+Going further,

-The click event on any food group inside one of the 9 squares will produce either a red banner, grenn banner or orange banner.
+The click event on any food group inside one of the 12 squares will produce either a red banner, grenn banner or orange banner.

 Green means okay.
 Red significes do not combine.
-Orange significes another food group for selection.
+Orange significes another food group for selection is available.

-I wanted to show a result with the use of one mouse click.

-In this case, on a fresh start, a mouse click on dariy will produce a redbanner across the word dariy and will also prodeuce a red banner above with an explaination about the click result.

-In this case, the popular position among foood combination experts agree that a dairy product should always be consumed by itself and with nothing else.

-That is why a single click on the dairy returns the app to a non responsive further click event.

-At this point, the only mouse click event is with the start over button.

 I have designed this app to allow for only two clicks on any food selection.

 For example,

 <img width="107" height="212" alt="image" src="https://github.com/user-attachments/assets/d8dab8da-f29d-4cf0-afac-748d9938d116" />

 <img width="1300" height="52" alt="image" src="https://github.com/user-attachments/assets/b375fdd1-d803-4e02-b660-36c532bd0a91" />